Get an Artemis Account¶

 You will need to have Artemis access before you can submit jobs to Artemis using your Matlab client.

-Only Matlab R2017a can submit Matlab jobs to Artemis, so you will need to install it on your local computer.
+Only Matlab R2017a and Matlab R2018a can submit Matlab jobs to Artemis, so you will need to install one of these versions on your computer.
 The University of Sydney has a site license for Matlab and provides access to this license at no cost to Sydney University researchers.
-You can download and install Matlab R2017a from the Softserv website.
+You can download and install Matlab from the Softserv website or MathWorks.

 Import the Artemis cluster profile¶